ROZALIYA0206/whitepaper/technical.md

 #### Genesis

-We will migrate from Rise to Genesis once our testnet is live, appears to be functioning appropriately, market data is implemented on-chain and is fully stable in the eyes of our core developers and auditors.
+We will migrate from Rise to Genesis once our testnet is live and functioning appropriately, market data is correctly implemented on-chain and has passed rigorous testing from our senior developers and the Rublix audit committee.

 The first release of the Rublix Blockchain will be established with 20 internal validators.
-The chain debut will feature several simple DApps and vigorous public testing will occur.
+The chain debut will feature several simple DApps and extensive public testing will occur.

 ##### Token Swap

-A token swap is planned for after the Rublix network is deployed and deemed to be in a stable state by its senior developers.
+A token swap will occur after the Rublix network is deployed, tested and deemed to be in a stable state by the Rublix audit committee and 3rd party consultants.

 #### Epilogue

-The Hedge platform is completely migrated onto the Rublix Blockchain.
-DApps are built and running efficently on the newly established chain.
+The Hedge platform will be completely migrated onto the Rublix Blockchain.
+Subsequent DApps may be built and deployed on the newly established chain.

 # 5. Governance Model

-Governance is the process by which people reach consensus on subjective matters that cannot be controlled entirely by software algorithms.
-In the Rublix instance, initial validators have to be choosen by the power of a select few in order to secure the network.
-The Rublix software-based blockchain implements a governance process that efficiently combines a hybrid Proof of Authority and Proof of Stake protocol.
-In order for a user to become a validator, they must be invited by an authoritive figure and stake the same amount of tokens as the existing validator who elected them.
-The agents stake can be gifted or purchased on an exchange.
-This ensures the newcomer is serious about becoming an elite member on the Rublix network.
+Governance is the process in which actors reach consensus on subjective matters that cannot be controlled entirely by software algorithms.
+In the Rublix instance, initial validators must be chosen by the power of a select few in order to secure the network.
+The Rublix Blockchain implements a governance process that efficiently combines a hybrid Proof-of-Authority and Proof-of-Stake protocol.
+In order for a user to become a validator, they must be invited by an authoritive figure and stake the same number of tokens as the existing validator who elected them.
+The agents' stake can be gifted or purchased on an exchange.
+This procedure ensures the newcomer is committed to becoming a trusted validator on the Rublix network.

 A blockchain based on the Rublix software recognizes that power originates within the token holders and initial validators.
-The block validators and producers are given limited and checked authority to freeze accounts, update defective applications and propose hard forking changes to the underlying protocol.
+The block validators and producers are given limited and checked authority to freeze accounts, update defective applications and propose changes requiring a hard fork to the underlying protocol.

 Embedded into the Rublix software is the election of block producers.
-Before any change can be made to the blockchain these block producers must approve it.
-If the block producers refuse to make changes desired by the token holders then they can be voted out.
-If the block producers make changes without permission of the token holders then all other non-producing full-node validators (exchanges, etc) will reject the change.
+Before any changes can be made to the blockchain, block producers must approve the proposed alterations.
+If block producers refuse to undertake the suggested changes made by the token holders, the proposals can be voted out.
+If block producers make changes without permission of the token holders then all other non-producing full-node validators (for example, exchanges) will reject the change.

 # 6. Decentralized Applications